awsdocs/aws-kms-developer-guide/doc_source/programming-grants.md

 To view the details of all AWS KMS grants for a CMK, use the [Get\-KMSGrantList](https://docs.aws.amazon.com/powershell/latest/reference/items/Get-KMSGrantList.html) cmdlet\.

-This example uses the [Select\-Object](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/select-object) cmdlet, instead of the `Limit` parameter, which is being deprecated in this cmdlet\.
-Unlike `Limit`, which returns a subset of the objects that the cmdlet generates, the `First` parameter of `Select-Object` prevents the cmdlet from generating more than the specified number of output objects\.
+To limit the number of output objects, this example uses the [Select\-Object](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/select-object) cmdlet, instead of the `Limit` parameter, which is being deprecated in list cmdlets\.
+For help with paginating output in AWS Tools for PowerShell, see [Output Pagination with AWS Tools for PowerShell](http://aws.amazon.com/blogs/developer/output-pagination-with-aws-tools-for-powershell/)\.

 ```
 # Listing grants on a CMK